Charles Rich (politician): Family life

 Charles Rich Jr. served on the Michigan Board of Agriculture, as a county court judge, and in other offices.

-John W. Rich's son John Treadway Rich, was a United States Representative from Michigan and the 23rd Governor of Michigan.
+John W. Rich's son John T. Rich, was a United States representative from Michigan and the 23rd governor of Michigan.

 Davis Rich fathered Lucina Artemesia Rich who married Archibald Dewey of Burlington, Vt.
 Their sons included the famous philosopher and educator John Dewey and the MIT economics professor Davis Dewey.